A595 road: Parton to Lillyhall improvements

 The Parton to Lillyhall bypass was opened in December 2008 after a period of 18 months construction.
 The road runs from the junction with the A596 at Lillyhall to a new junction created close to the A595 junction for Lowca.
 The new road replaces a winding, narrow section of the A595 which passed through the village of Distington.
 Prior to this project the A595 was considered for de-trunking, meaning the scheme would have become the responsibility of Cumbria County Council.
 However, it was not de-trunked, and has instead been listed in the government's Targeted Programme of Improvements.

 Whitehaven Eastern Relief Road

-Copeland MP Jamie Reed and Cumbria County Council leader Stewart Young have been pressing the UK government for an eastern relief road to take the A595 away from a bottleneck through the town of Whitehaven.
-The proposed route would connect with recent Parton to Lillyhall bypass, it would then pass to the east of the town, past the newly proposed replacement for West Cumberland Hospital, then finally passing West Lakes Science & Technology Park before joining the current A595 south of Whitehaven.
+Former Copeland MP Jamie Reed and Cumbria County Council leader Stewart Young pressed the UK government for an eastern relief road to take the A595 away from a bottleneck through the town of Whitehaven.
+The proposed route would have connected with the recent Parton to Lillyhall bypass, it would then pass to the east of the town, past the newly proposed replacement for West Cumberland Hospital, then finally passing West Lakes Science & Technology Park before joining the current A595 south of Whitehaven.
 Plans are being drawn up as part of the Energy Coast masterplan to regenerate West Cumbria.